sreevardhanreddi/base64-encoder-decoder/README.md

 # Base64 Encoder/Decoder

-A simple, modern web application for encoding and decoding Base64 strings with support for multiple iterations.
+A simple, lightweight web application for encoding and decoding Base64 strings with support for multiple iterations.

 ## Features

 - **Base64 Encoding & Decoding** - Convert text to/from Base64 format
-- **Multiple Iterations** - Encode or decode up to 10 times in succession
+- **Multiple Iterations** - Encode or decode multiple times in succession
 - **Dark/Light Mode** - Beautiful UI with theme toggle (system default support)
-- **Modern Stack** - Built with HTMX and TailwindCSS
+- **Lightweight** - Single HTML file, runs entirely in the browser
-- **No Backend Required** - Runs entirely in the browser
+- **No Dependencies** - Pure vanilla JavaScript with TailwindCSS for styling

 ## Usage